Cirmiir/syslogsrv4dev/README.md

 # syslogsrv4dev

 Simple log server works with syslog, Additional Udp listener can be added.
 The server doesn't require installation.
-The date is stored in SQLLite database
+The data is stored in SQLLite database

 ## Run application